 Pupils are assessed practically in lesson time through focussed assessment using simplified GCSE criteria.
 This work is recorded and then loaded onto the Google classroom for evaluation and analysis.
-They are also assessed through written portfolios and evaluations of their own work.
+They are assessed through 3 key areas: acting skills, devising skills, evaluating skills.

 Home learning in KS3 includes learning and memorising lines for assessment lessons.
-These texts can be accessed through Show My Homework.
-Homework also involves writing their own scripts and planning for written assessment.
+These texts can be accessed through Google Classroom, with notifications also posted on Satchel One.
+Homework also involves writing their own scripts and planning for assessments.
 We use Google Classroom extensively and all work is securely stored on the platform.

 How parents/carers can support their child

 Taking an interest in what your child is doing, asking them to tell you what their work was like.
-They can alk to look at their work on Google classroom.
+They can take a look at their work on Google classroom.
 Give them access to high quality acting (not Eastenders) and taking them to the theatre whenever possible.